 Experience the real India on this comfortable introduction to the cultures of north India and the lush beauty of southern India.
 Travelling from Delhi in the north to Trivandrum in the south, discover everything that India has to offer.
 The highlights and hidden jewels are revealed against a backdrop of green on a Kerala tour and in the vibrant towns of Rajasthan.
 Visit India's flamboyant major cities and the quiet repose of tiny fishing villages, along with tea gardens, tribal homes and colonial enclaves.
 Discover the culinary delights of each region and stay in colourful hotels, heritage accommodation and even a palace!

-Khujuraho Airport: Please note that due to ongoing construction works at Khujuraho Airport, many airlines have reduced the number of flights into and out of this airport.
-As a result we have had to reroute some trips between Khujuraho and Varanasi to an overnight train rather than the flight.
-Whilst this will only happen on the odd occasion, please be aware that this changed may be made to your itinerary.
-We will do all we can to secure seats on available flights and will let you know if we have to change your trip.
-Your itineary will not change with the exception of this flight.
+Please note that due to ongoing construction works at Khajuraho airport, many airlines have reduced the number of flights into and out of this airport.
+As a result we have had to reroute some trips between Khajuraho and Varanasi to an overnight train rather than the flight.
+Whilst this will only happen on the odd occasion, please be aware that this change may be made to your itinerary.
+We will do all we can to secure seats on available flights and will aim to let you know if we have to change your trip, however please be prepared that this might be at late notice or once your trip has already commenced.
+Your itinerary will not change with the exception of this flight.
 All activities will continue to be included.

 Why we love it: